jerry800416/3D-bin-packing/README.md

 ## History

 * 20230621 Add a rule to check item stability.
-* 20230621 Fix the problem that there can only creat one bin.
+* 20230621 Fix issue : there can only creat one bin.
 * 20230628 Modify `Readme.md`.
+* 20230629 Fix issue : can not write anything on cube.

 ## Reference